Using Writelike in the classroom

-Memory drills – retype the text from a snippet within 2 minutes and 10 peeks.
-A fun way to practise keyboarding skills.
+Retype the text from a snippet within 2 minutes and using up to 10 peeks.
+These drills are quick way to practise keyboarding skills.

-Sorting activity – sort the sentences from a long snippet into the correct order.
-This activity is useful for discussing structure and flow.
+Sort the sentences from a long snippet into the correct order.
+This activity is useful for discussing structure and cohesion in a snippet.

 The type of writing students do in Writelike is complex and open ended, so feedback needs to be given by their teachers and peers.
 Our feedback tools support teachers to monitor student work and provide targeted support to students who might be struggling.
 We also have options for eliciting peer feedback that range from fun and casual to more structured and analytical.

 Teachers can see how their students are progressing in the group moderator view.
 You can check where students are up to in the dashboard and read their responses to see if they are grasping the key techniques of the lesson and identify where more in-class support is needed.